 -Dr. Geeta Iyengar

 The introductory period of 2-3 months does not comprise a ‘course’.
 In our experience this is not enough time to even introduce a beginner-level student to all basic categories of Āsanas that comprise a well-rounded practice (standing, seated, supine, inverted, backward and forward extensions, twisting and abdominal actions, modifying positions using props where required, restorative and rejuvenative positions).
 Three months is also not enough time for students to gain sufficient knowledge to start practicing independently without supervision.

 Yoga is a vast subject, and three months is a mere drop in the ocean.
 At the end of three months, we hope that you will find the impetus to start your journey with enthusiasm in earnest.

 What is the admission process to the Beginners Yoga Program at The Practice Room?

 At The Practice Room, we make a systematic start to the learning of yoga.
-This is how our Beginners Program rolls-out:
+The admission process involves:

 Open House/ Personal Meeting – even before classes start, we will meet you, and spend time to clarify your doubts and understand your expectations.

 Class Observation – Before you start attending classes, as part of the admission process, we will invite you to come to observe one of our live lasses (we do not offer trial or drop-in classes)